-Bicycle facilities intended for transportation purposes, which are necessary for the safe travel of bicyclists within an improvement corridor, are considered an integral part of a highway project for Federal funding purposes, and thus are eligible for Federal cost participation.
-If conditions within the roadway prohibit the inclusion of adequate bicycle accommodation, necessary off-roadway accommodations may be included within the overall improvement cost-sharing formula.
+Bicycle facilities for the safe travel of bicyclists within an improvement corridor are considered an integral part of a highway project for funding purposes, and thus are eligible for cost participation as outlined in Chapter 5.
+If conditions within the roadway prohibit the inclusion of adequate bicycle accommodations, necessary off-roadway accommodations shall be included where they can be accommodated.

-Accommodations beyond those which are determined necessary from the travel demand analysis in Section 17-1.04, but may be desired or preferred by local officials, could be funded through several options as follows:
+Accommodations beyond those which are determined necessary from the Facility Selection Table in Section 17-2A may be desired or preferred by local officials, and could be funded through several options as follows:

-- initiated by others than IDOT and submitted as a candidate for the Transportation Enhancement Program funding (see Chapter 18); - initiated by others than IDOT and submitted for consideration from other appropriate TEA-21 funding categories, such as the Congestion Mitigation and Air Quality (CMAQ) or various Surface Transportation Program (STP) categories; - considered on a cost-shared basis, similar to the current IDOT sidewalk policy; or initiated by others than IDOT and funded entirely through outside governmental organizations.
+- initiated by others than IDOT and submitted as a candidate for the Transportation Enhancement Program funding (see Chapter 18); - initiated by others than IDOT and submitted for consideration from other appropriate TEA-21 funding categories, such as the Congestion Mitigation and Air Quality (CMAQ) or various Surface Transportation Program (STP) categories; or - initiated by others than IDOT and the cost difference funded entirely through outside governmental organizations.